yuchenakaleslie/yuchenakaleslie.github.io/_projects/2_project.md

 <div class="caption">
     Caption photos easily.
 On the left, a road goes through a tunnel.
 Middle, leaves artistically fall in a hipster photoshoot.
 Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
 </div>

+In tunneling practices, it’s of great engineering importance to avoid overconfident yet incorrect predictions, as such biased predictions will lead to faulty construction strategies.
+To better understand the risks associated with squeezing and thus guiding construction strategies, for example designing support system schemes, adjusting the excavation rate, enhancing monitoring frequencies, etc, tunnel practitioners would desire that they can be confident about the probabilistic hazard prediction.
+This motivates the use of uncertainty measures to make uncertainty-informed engineering decision.